faisalcse1/design-pattern/Creational/FactoryMethodPattern/README.md

+# Factory Method Pattern

+The Factory Method pattern is a widely used design pattern in object-oriented programming, fitting under the category of creational patterns that deal with object creation mechanisms.
+This pattern allows a class's instantiation to be deferred to subclasses, thus encapsulating the instantiation logic.

-# Factory Method Pattern Logging System
+## Factory Method Pattern Logging System

 This project demonstrates the implementation of the Factory Method design pattern in a logging system.
 It includes different loggers such as memory and Redis logger, each simulating specific logging behaviors.

-## About the Factory Method Pattern

-The Factory Method pattern is a widely used design pattern in object-oriented programming, fitting under the category of creational patterns that deal with object creation mechanisms.
-This pattern allows a class's instantiation to be deferred to subclasses, thus encapsulating the instantiation logic.

 ### Why Use the Factory Method Pattern?